-“We are social animals; it’s a fundamental aspect of being human,” says neurologist Dan Kaufer, MD, director of the UNC Memory Disorders Program.
+“We are social animals; it’s a fundamental aspect of being human,” said neurologist Dan Kaufer, MD, director of the UNC Memory Disorders Program.
+(Editor’s note: Dr. Kaufer died in 2020.)
 “During our lives, we acquire a number of different roles based on work and interactions with family and friends.
 These relationships define us.
 The more of those roles we maintain as we get older, the more we maintain our normal self and, in effect, our brain health.”

-Dr. Kaufer is trained in neurology with a subspecialty focus in behavioral neurology and neuropsychiatry.
-He says the neurological (physical health) and psychiatric (mental health) parts of your brain are linked, and social behavior is a key indicator of brain health.
+Dr. Kaufer was trained in neurology with a subspecialty focus in behavioral neurology and neuropsychiatry.
+He said the neurological (physical health) and psychiatric (mental health) parts of your brain are linked, and social behavior is a key indicator of brain health.

-The trick is to stay social as you age, he says—maintaining old relationships and forming new ones.
+The trick is to stay social as you age, he said—maintaining old relationships and forming new ones.

 Here’s a scene to illustrate the workout social interactions give our brains: